SSWConsulting/SSW.Rules.Content/rules/ticks-crosses/rule.md

 ![Figure: Question #2 feedback - Option Others](ctf-2-others.png)

-### Question #3 - Comparison: Video Ticks and Crosses V3 - What are your thoughts on the sound?
+### Results - Question #3 - Comparison: Video Ticks and Crosses V3 - What are your thoughts on the sound?

 ![](video-3-the-red-cross-bad-example-in-the-lower-third-without-sound-and-no-colour.png)